gjoncas/gjoncas.github.io/posts/2022-02-12-fixpoint-semantics-and-semiotics.markdown

 $$‘\mathrm{while}\; B \;\mathrm{do}\; C’ \;\xrightarrow{Com}\; g,\; \mathrm{i.e.}\; g = Com(‘\mathrm{while}\; B \;\mathrm{do}\; C’)$$

 A typical fixed point approach now follows.
-Suppose you already have the object g.
+Suppose you already have the object $g$.
 Then this also applies:

 $$‘\mathrm{if}\; B \;\mathrm{then}\; (C; \;\mathrm{while}\; B \;\mathrm{do}\; C) \;\mathrm{else\;dummy}’ \;\xrightarrow{Com}\; g, \;\mathrm{or}$$
 $$g = Com(‘\mathrm{if}\; B \;\mathrm{then}\; (C; \;\mathrm{while}\; B \;\mathrm{do}\; C) \;\mathrm{else\;dummy}’)$$